stackingdeezlayers/Annex-K3-SLM-Toolhead/README.md

 ![fulloverview](/Images/fulltoolhead.png)

 ## SLM Duct
 Metal version of the duct.
 Heavily inspired by the [Takeoff V2](https://github.com/Kizime123/Takeoff-Toolhead) duct, with some geometry being a direct copy.
+The beacon `x_offset` is -25.5 (whereas the printed duct's offset is -26.5).

 ![overview](/Images/ductoverview.png)
 ![ontoolheadduct](/Images/toolheadwithduct.png)